apalarcon/LATTIN-docs/docs/source/installation.rst

 - `Fortran <https://fortran-lang.org/>`__

-The main Python packages that must be installed are the following (consider using the proposed options):
+The main Python packages that must be installed are the following:

 - `netCDF4`
 - `numpy`